pcast01/pcast01.github.io/_posts/2016-11-06-get-started-with-Powershell.md

 The Powershell ISE is Microsoft's Powershell default script IDE.
 ![powershell ISE]({{ site.url }}/assets/images/powershellIDE.png)
+The top part is for script files that you can test out your script and then get the results on the bottom.
+You can customize the layout any way you like.
+Next, if you are going to be creating scripts then you should set the security of Powershell to allow you to run scripts.

 ## First things first
 If you plan on creating any scripts the first command you should execute inside Powershell is this one.